Helen Mirren: Height, Net Worth, High Heels and Iconic Roles

 Helen Mirren was approximately 23 years old when she took on the role of Cora Ryan in the 1969 romantic comedy-drama film Age of ConsentHelen Mirren was approximately 23 years old when she took on the role of Cora Ryan in the 1969 romantic comedy-drama film Age of Consent (Credit: Columbia Pictures)

-Mirren was honored with a DBE (Dame) in 2003 for her contributions to drama and has received numerous other awards, including the BAFTA Fellowship for lifetime achievement and the Screen Actors Guild Life Achievement Award.
+Mirren was honored with a DBE (Dame) in 2003 for her contributions to drama and has received numerous other awards, including the BAFTA Fellowship for Lifetime Achievement and the Screen Actors Guild Life Achievement Award.

 In 2013, she received a star on the Hollywood Walk of Fame.